-Language, Literacy and Numeracy (LLN) Support
+Language, Literacy, Numeracy, and Digital Skills (LLND) Support

-Pipeline Training Australia training materials are written to the appropriate Foundation Skills of Language, Literacy and Numeracy (LLN) according to the training package requirements.
+Pipeline Training Australia training materials are written to the appropriate Foundation Skills of Language, Literacy, Numeracy, and Digital skills (LLND) according to the training package requirements.

-For learners with LLN requirements and/or a disclosed disability, Pipeline Training Australia will aid or reasonable adjustments during assessment periods on a case-by-case basis.
+For learners with LLND requirements and/or a disclosed disability, Pipeline Training Australia will aid or provide reasonable adjustments during assessment periods on a case-by-case basis.

-Adjustments and assistance are provided for learners to achieve a more equal footing during assessments and not to give them any kind of advantage.
+Adjustments and assistance are provided for learners to achieve a more equitable outcome.
+That is, the aim is to remove unnecessary obstacles to learning.
 Our reasonable adjustment comprises:

-- Extra support for LLN where identified
+- Extra support for LLND where identified

 - Providing additional assessment time

-- Providing readers and writers
+- Use interpreters/translators to assist learners

 - Customising resources and/or activities

 - Oral testing

-Language, literacy, and numeracy (LLN) skills relate to how we communicate with each other.
+Language, literacy, numeracy, and Digital (LLND) skills relate to how we communicate with each other.

-Learners receive a LLN form at the beginning of new training sessions.
-This gives learners and opportunity to speak to the trainer or complete the form.
-The trainer can then determine and LLN issues that need to be addressed.
+Learners receive a hardcopy or online LLND test at the beginning of new training sessions.
+This gives learners an opportunity to speak to the trainer or complete the form.
+The trainer can then determine and LLND issues that need to be addressed.